asyml/texar/README.md

 **Texar** is a toolkit aiming to support a broad set of machine learning, especially natural language processing and text generation tasks.
 Texar provides a library of easy-to-use ML modules and functionalities for composing whatever models and algorithms.
 The tool is designed for both researchers and practitioners for fast prototyping and experimentation.

+Forte was originally developed and is actively contributed by [Petuum](https://petuum.com/) and [CMU](https://www.cmu.edu/) in collaboration with other institutes.

 ### Key Features
 * **Two Versions, (Mostly) Same Interfaces**.
 Texar-TensorFlow (this repo) and **[Texar-PyTorch](https://github.com/asyml/texar-pytorch)** have mostly the same interfaces.
 Both further combine the best design of TF and PyTorch: